-- Due to the ongoing pandemic situation, 3MT 2020 was held as an entirely virtual event rather than a live competition as it normally is.
-Student competitors were required to record a 3-minute presentation with their slide via Zoom and submit a link to the cloud recording to the 3MT committee.
-This recording was sent to a panel of judges for scoring, and 10 finalists were chosen to participate in a final competition, which will be held live, via Zoom, on November 9.
+- Due to the ongoing pandemic situation, 3MT 2021 will again be held as an entirely virtual event.
+Student competitors will be required to record a 3-minute presentation with their slide via Zoom and submit a link to the cloud recording to the 3MT committee.
+This recording will sent to a panel of judges for scoring, and 10 finalists will chosen to participate in a final competition, which will be held live, via Zoom, on November 9.